Are you ready to put the pen and pencil to paper, and make an easy bear drawing with me?

 In whichever order you prefer, start by drawing the outline of the picture, the bear’s outline, and the bear’s front paws.
 Use the pencil to make lots of tentative shapes, as seen below.

-Next up: filling the forest with trees.
+Next step: filling the forest with trees.
 Two of the mountains behind our bear are covered in pines.
 Or firs.
-Some sort of coniferous tree.
+Some coniferous trees.
 To make it look natural, be sure to start with the trees that are in the front, near the bottom of the picture.

 Drawing the outline of our little woodland see-through can be tricky.
 If the ends don’t meet (in this case, mine came together perfectly – hooray) you’ll have a few options.